A 2003 movie directed by Ringo Lam starring Jean-Claude Van Damme, and quite possibly one of his darker works.

 - Badass Bookworm: Prisoner 451, who has a reputation for killing cellmates, reads books that he collects and stores on his side of the cell he shares with Kyle.

 - Bittersweet Ending: Billy's dead, and Prisoner 451 will spend the rest of his life in prison.
-On the bright side, Kyle has escaped with 451's help, and there is hope he will recover from his traumatic experience.
+On the bright side, Kyle has escaped with 451's help, the prison is shut down three months later after Kyle presents evidence of the prison's corruption to the US government, and there is hope Kyle will recover from his traumatic experience.

 - Chekhov's Gun: Every time he's placed in solitary confinement, Kyle hears a prisoner on the other side of the wall moaning loudly, and he pounds on the wall as a way to quiet the other prisoner down.
-Turns out the other prisoner is Valya, the prison's most brutal fighter, who stops his violent rampage in the climax when Kyle inadvertently pounds a wall, because he took those wall-poundings as a source of comfort.
+Turns out the other prisoner is Miloc, the prison's most brutal fighter, who stops his violent rampage in the climax when Kyle inadvertently pounds a door, because he took the echoes from those wall-poundings as a source of comfort.

-- Depraved Homosexual: Andre, the leader of the prison Mafia, to whom the chief guard sells Billy every night.
+- Depraved Homosexual: Andrei, the leader of the prison Mafia, to whom the chief guard sells Billy every night.

 - Determinator: Kyle.